M4t1ss/MWE-Tools/README.md

   - Three parameters - input MPFormat file and output source and target language files
 * Converter from MP aligner format to the moses translation table format
   - Two parameters - input MPFormat file and output translation table file
+* MWE Translation Workflow
+  - A complete workflow for extracting a set of parallel multiword-expressions from parallel corpora